- LEADING EFFECTIVELY ARTICLE

-When most of us think about the effects of our eating habits, we consider how certain foods help us slim down, or bulk up, make us hungry for more, or leave us satisfied.
-But have you ever thought about foods that fuel your brain?
+When most of us think about the effects of our eating and lifestyle habits, we consider how certain foods help us slim down or bulk up, make us hungry for more, or leave us satisfied.
+But have you thought about foods and habits that fuel your brain and boost its health?

 The brain is a blood-, glucose-, and oxygen-hungry organ.
 It requires 15% of our total cardiac output, 20% of our total oxygen consumption, and 25% of our total glucose use.
 The circulatory system is essential to maintaining good brain function.
 Factors that improve blood supply help the brain; conversely, factors that impair blood flow hurt the brain.

-The brain is also a fatty organ, and, as a result, it’s also susceptible to the ravages of oxidative stress and inflammation.
+The brain is also a fatty organ, meaning it’s susceptible to the ravages of oxidative stress and inflammation.
 Food, sleep, and stress all play a role in helping or hurting the reduction of oxidative stress and inflammation.
-Good health is also key for effective leadership.
+Your brain health is also linked to your overall health.
+And good health and leadership are connected, too, as health is key for effective leadership.

-So what can you start doing to improve how well your brain is able to function?
+So what can you start doing now to improve how you fuel your brain to improve its function?

-Why?
-All plants, including fruits, vegetables, nuts, beans, and spices make a vast array of chemical compounds that serve to enhance a plant’s ability to survive.
-When we consume them, these compounds aid in combating oxidative stress and inflammation.
+All plants, including fruits, vegetables, nuts, beans, and spices, make chemical compounds that enhance a plant’s ability to survive.
+When we consume plants, these compounds aid in combating oxidative stress and inflammation.

 Some of the plant foods studied most for their positive effect on brain health include: